igraph/python-igraph/doc/source/tutorials/isomorphism/isomorphism.rst

     g2 = ig.Graph([(4, 2), (4, 3), (4, 0), (2, 3), (2, 1), (3, 1), (3, 0), (1, 0)])
     g3 = ig.Graph([(4, 1), (4, 3), (4, 0), (2, 3), (2, 1), (3, 1), (3, 0), (1, 0)])

-To compare the isomorphism between all three graphs, we run:
+To check if they are isomorphic, we run:

 .. code-block:: python